debauchery1st/pythonlife/README.md

 ## why (this)?

-for sum of us, numbers are fun
+why not?

 very interesting patterns evolve from symmetrically balanced seeds.

-## seeds ?
+## seed ?

-Simply put, a seed is the starting pattern.
+a seed is the originating pattern.

 to create a seed:

- 1. It's recommended that you start at the very center of the grid.
- 2. touch/click to flip a cell between life and death.
+ 1. touch/click the grid to flip a cell between life and death.
- 3. press play to watch your seed evolve.
+ 2. press play to watch the seed evolve.

-for accuracy in measurement, do not to interfere with the evolution of your seed.